Replication crisis: Statistics

 Certain terms commonly used in discussions of the replication crisis have technically precise meanings, which are presented here.

 In the most common case, null hypothesis testing, there are two hypotheses, a null hypothesis $H_0$ and an alternative hypothesis $H_1$.
 The null hypothesis is typically of the form "X and Y are statistically independent".
 For example, the null hypothesis might be "taking drug X does not change 1-year recovery rate from disease Y", and the alternative hypothesis is that it does change.

 As testing for full statistical independence is difficult, the full null hypothesis is often reduced to a simplified null hypothesis "the effect size is 0", where "effect size" is a real number that is 0 if the full null hypothesis is true, and the larger the effect size is, the more the null hypothesis is false.
-For example, if X is binary, then the effect size might be defined as the change in the expectation of Y upon a change of X:$$(\text{effect size}) = \mathbb{E}[Y | X=1] - \mathbb{E}[Y | X=0]$$Note that the effect size as defined above might be zero even if X and Y are not independent, such as when $Y \sim \mathcal N(0, 1+X)$.
-Since different definitions of "effect size" capture different ways for X and Y to be dependent, there are many different definitions of effect size.
+For example, if X is binary, then the effect size might be defined as the change in the expectation of Y upon a change of X:$$(\text{effect size}) = \mathbb{E}[Y | X=1] - \mathbb{E}[Y | X=0]$$Note that the effect size as defined above might be zero even if X and Y are not independent, such as when their relationship is non-linear (such as $Y \sim \mathcal N(0, 1+X)$) or when one variable affects different subgroups oppositely.
+Since different definitions of "effect size" capture different ways for X and Y to be dependent, there are many definitions of effect size.

 In practice, effect sizes cannot be directly observed, but must be measured by statistical estimators.
 For example, the above definition of effect size is often measured by Cohen's d estimator.
 The same effect size might have multiple estimators, as they have tradeoffs between efficiency, bias, variance, etc. This further increases the number of possible statistical quantities that can be computed on a single dataset.
 When an estimator for an effect size is used for statistical testing, it is called a test statistic.

 Illustration of the 4 possible outcomes of a null hypothesis test: false negative, true negative, false positive, true positive.
 In this illustration, the hypothesis test is a one-sided threshold test.

 A null hypothesis test is a decision procedure which takes in some data, and outputs either $H_0$ or $H_1$.
 If it outputs $H_1$, it is usually stated as "there is a statistically significant effect" or "the null hypothesis is rejected".

 Often, the statistical test is a (one-sided) threshold test, which is structured as follows: